Zuehlke/software-engineering-corner/drafts/compound-components.md

 Now, let's start with the implementation:

-1. We implement the context of the Dialog.
+1. We implement the context of the dialog.
 All child components will have access to the defined properties.
 In our example, we need to know if the dialog is open or closed and we need the actions to open and close it.

 ```typescript
 // Dialog.tsx